Global Mobility

 This is natural; these are pressures that come with the position.
 But you’re not alone.
 More than 30% of businesses in the Netherlands are struggling to fill positions.
 The biggest challenge is that there is a labour deficit in the country – there are more open vacancies than people available to fill them.

 For many companies in the Netherlands, bringing in top talent from around the globe isn't just an option; it's a necessity.
 It can be the only way to stay competitive is to attract and retain top talent.
-There are some incredible benefits from hiring internationally, but convincing senior management and C-level executives to invest in expat relocation is often not one of them.
+There are some incredible benefits from hiring internationally, but convincing senior management and C-level executives to invest in expat relocation services is often not one of them.

 We’re here to help.
 This blog will help you create a persuasive business case that showcases the strategic advantages of moving international talent to the Netherlands.
 You’ll be armed with all the foundational information you need to present your relocation policy best practices.